 You're going to build your site in an online code editor called Glitch.

-Open the source code.
+Open the source code via this link.
 This tab will be called the editor tab throughout this tutorial.

 Click dfb1.
 The Project Options menu opens in the top-left corner.